hoihu/py-framebuf/README.md

 ## Limitations

 - Pixel and line operations are 2-6× slower than C
+- Blit operations are 50-80× slower than C (due to Python pixel() overhead)
+  - For performance-critical blitting, consider using the C framebuf module
+  - Pure-python blit is suitable for occasional sprite updates, not animation
-- Flash usage may be higher, RAM usage should be roughly similar.
+- Flash usage may be higher, RAM usage should be roughly similar
 - Some edge cases may behave differently than C implementation
 - Still needs more testing!

 ## Files

-- `framebuf_pure.py` - Main implementation (1,253 lines)
+- `framebuf_pure.py` - Main implementation (1,372 lines) with full blit support
-- `test_framebuf.py` - Test suite (31 tests)
+- `test_framebuf.py` - Test suite (40 tests including 9 blit tests)
-- `benchmark_framebuf.py` - Performance benchmarks
+- `benchmark_framebuf.py` - Performance benchmarks (includes blit benchmarks)